telerik/winforms-docs/richtexteditor/features/fields-and-document-variables/fields.md

 {{endregion}}

->warning Having many different values for field priory is not recommended and may lead to performance degradation of the **UpdateAllFields()** method.
+>caution Having many different values for field priory is not recommended and may lead to performance degradation of the **UpdateAllFields()** method.
 The reason for this is that all fields with the same priority are updated in a batch update.
 Having more priority groups leads to execution of more batch updates.
 >

 # See Also